Kashmiri cuisine: Specialties by season

 Spring is often considered a season of rejuvenation after a long and harsh winter.
 Picnics, of which the Kashmiris are very fond, are planned around the theme of food.
 The countryside is awash with white and pink flowers of almond (badaam), peach (tsunun) and cherry (gilaas) blossoms.
 The mustard fields join the show with their bright-yellow blooms.
 The pear (tang) blossoms can be identified by their thick cluster of flowers.
 Apricot (Tser) blossoms are white in colour, often tinged with a pink or reddish hue.
 They grow from late spring through early summer.
 Beans are a spring vegetable.
 Cherries are a fruit of late spring and summer.
 Coriander (danival) is a cool herb whose season predominates between spring and summer in cooler areas.
 Garlic (rohan) is found mainly in spring and through fall season.
 Melons (kharbooz) are a fruit grown in spring and summer.
 Tender spring-time haakh (collard greens) are called kaanul.

-Trout fishing, such as here in the river Taobat in Kashmir, is open during the summer months.
+Trout fishing, such as here in the river Taobat, is open during the summer months.